 A Fort Worth traumatic brain injury attorney may be able to help you to collect the payments needed to make you whole again.
 A skilled catastrophic injury attorney could help to gather evidence concerning the brain injury, how that injury has affected your life, and to press for appropriate compensation.

 Other TBIs are more serious.
 Head injuries that occur from high-impact collisions can lead to brain bleeds that result in life-changing injuries.
 A person who loses consciousness during a head injury faces the possibility of permanent brain damage.
 Even a few seconds of oxygen deprivation can damage the brain beyond repair.
-A Fort Worth traumatic brain injury attorney could help people to evaluate the effects of a head injury on their lives and to demand appropriate compensation for their losses.
+An attorney in Fort Worth could help people to evaluate the effects of a head injury on their lives and to demand appropriate compensation for their losses.

 Accidental head injuries can occur in almost any way that other injuries may happen.
-It is not uncommon for a person to hit their head in car accidents, motorcycle accidents, slips and falls, or even in dog attacks.
+It is not uncommon for a person to hit their head in car crashes, motorcycle wrecks, slips and falls, or even in dog attacks.
 Whenever another person is responsible for the incident that results in a TBI claim, that person has the obligation for providing compensation.